 Two years ago I turned my old family room into the ultimate organized craft room.
 Funds were a bit tight back when I started on that craft room, so we did it inexpensively using mostly IKEA furniture.
 But last year, we could afford to buy one of the amazing Original ScrapBox craft organization units during the fantastic Black Friday sale they have.
 We wanted to turn an old (and small) bedroom into a new and improved office with an amazing crafting area.
 As this room is used for things besides crafting and it was not very large, we need something really space-efficient — the Dreambox was PERFECT for our needs!
-Now that we’ve lived with it for a year, we want to give you OUR Dreambox review so you can decide if it is right for you, too!
+Now that we’ve lived with it for more than a year, we want to give you OUR Dreambox review so you can decide if it is right for you, too!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 UPDATE: I got myself ANOTHER DreamBox during last year’s Black Friday Sale, and this one will be for my brand new studio!
 I’m so excited!
 It’s now all set up — here’s a video of it: